shreeyahi/okc-73-win-probability/README.md

 This project estimates the probability that the **Oklahoma City Thunder reach at least 73 wins** in an 82-game NBA season.

+A naive approach — projecting the current win percentage forward — suggests near-certainty.
+That felt wrong.

-Instead of using a naive “current win percentage” approach (which gives absurd answers like 99%), I built a model that:
+Instead, I built a model that:

-- Uses **team strength (Net Rating)**
+- Uses **team strength (Net Rating / SRS)** rather than raw wins
-- Is **calibrated on the 2015–16 Warriors (73–9)**
+- Is **calibrated on the 2015–16 Warriors (73–9)** so the scale is historically grounded
 - Accounts for **home vs away performance**
-- Includes **regression to the mean**
+- Explicitly includes **regression to the mean**
 - Includes **uncertainty** in how strong OKC actually is after a small sample size

-I used Python and simulations to test different assumptions and see how sensitive the result really is.

-I did use AI as a **learning tool** while building this — not to copy-paste code, but to guide me, explain concepts, and help debug.
-I’m new to this space, I don’t want to spend money on courses, and AI has honestly been the best teacher so far without the pressure of strict timelines on top of school.
+The goal isn’t to predict a single outcome, but to understand **how likely** breaking 73–9 really is once realism is added back into the model.

 ---

 ## The core idea (no fluff)

 1. Build a **logistic win-probability model**
-2. **Calibrate it using the 2015–16 Warriors**
+2. **Calibrate it using the 2015–16 Warriors**, forcing the model to reproduce ~73 wins
 3. Apply the *same model* to OKC
-4. Add **shrinkage** so early-season dominance doesn’t get treated as absolute truth
+4. Shrink early-season dominance so it isn’t treated as absolute truth
-5. Simulate the rest of the season thousands of times
+5. Run Monte Carlo simulations to estimate probabilities, not certainties

 Same math.
 Same assumptions.
 Different teams.